ctsin/community-talk/Session.2/README.md

 };
 ```

-In short, Use `never` in positions where there will not or should not be a value
+In short, use `never` in positions where there will not or should not be a value

 # Generic Components